DrData/PID/README.md

 We started with manual tuning to try to get the car around the track once.

     * We start primarily with PD terms as show from above.
 The derivative term was crucial in keeping the oscillations down.
 I switched between the P and D terms to get the car around one lap.
 While P caused oscillations, it was needed to get the car to make a big enough adjustment to get to centerline.
 The D term was then adjusted to reduce oscillations.
+The selected manual parameters were: 0.1 .00135 2.1 at a throttle of 0.3

     * Automatic adjustment with Twiddle was attempted, but it didn't really improve the manual parameters by much.
     Below is video of the Twiddle optimization.
 It runs for some predetermined number of steps to estimate the error and then it is reset by issuing a 'reset' message command to the simulator.